aragon/lock-to-vote-plugin/TESTS.md

 │   ├── Given it did not pass after endDate
 │   │   ├── It getProposal() returns the right values
 │   │   ├── It isProposalOpen() returns false
+│   │   ├── It isProposalEnded() returns true
 │   │   ├── It hasSucceeded() should return false
 │   │   ├── It canExecute() should return false
-│   │   ├── It isSupportThresholdReachedEarly() should return false
 │   │   ├── Given the support threshold was not achieved │   │   │   └── It isSupportThresholdReached() should return false
 │   │   ├── Given the support threshold was achieved